terrill/YTCA/README.md

 -------------------

 The Configuration block includes an array of YouTube Channel IDs.
-The YouTube Channel ID is a 24-character string, which sometimes appears in the URL for the channel.
+The YouTube Channel ID is a 24-character string that starts with the characters "UC".
+This sometimes appears in the URL for the channel.
 For example, the URL for the main University of Washington channel is

 **https://www.youtube.com/channel/UCJgq3uJ5jFCbNB06TC9BFBw**